01 September 2018–01 January 2019

 Changes to Cowen Gallery and Rotundas

-From 5 March, due to our Vision 2020 redevelopment project, artworks in Cowen Gallery and the Blue Rotunda will be removed and the Red Rotunda will temporarily close.
+From 5 March, due to our Vision 2020 redevelopment project, artworks in Cowen Gallery and the Blue Rotunda have been removed and the Red Rotunda has temporarily closed.

 The Library’s elegant Cowen Gallery features one of Australia’s most significant collections of Victorian artworks.
 Explore aspects of Victoria’s rich history in scenes of European settlement, early Melbourne streetscapes and portraits of some of Australia’s most influential figures.